emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 └── index.md
 ```

-## A note about the blog
+## Collections, categories, and tags.
+Oh my!

 Please notice that in the code, we need to call a collection of related posts a `category`.
 This is in order to make the pagination work as expected.
 A user of the site will view the collection no differently than with a tag.
-The difference between a `tag` and a `category`/collection is that a post can have multiple tags, but can only be a part of one collection/`category`.
+The biggest difference between a `tag` and a `category` is that a post can have multiple tags, but can only be a part of one `category`.
+Currently, the code is not set up to handle posts that are part of a collection _and_ contain tags.

 ## `_includes/`